Jeffser/Alpaca/README.md

 An [Ollama](https://github.com/ollama/ollama) client made with GTK4 and Adwaita.

+## Disclaimer

+This project is not affiliated at all with Ollama, I'm not responsible for any damages to your device or software caused by running code given by any models.

 ## ‼️I NEED AN ICON‼️
 I'm not a graphic designer, it would mean the world to me if someone could make a [GNOME icon](https://developer.gnome.org/hig/guidelines/app-icons.html) for this app.